jacksonjw12/mbannister.github.io/_teaching/60-w17/index.md

 Example code shown in class can be found on [GitHub](//github.com/mbannister/SCU-CSCI-60-Examples).

+For the most part code show in class will follow the [Google C++ Style Guide](//google.github.io/styleguide/cppguide.html).

 _Additional readings will be made available through this web page._

 ## Software